Software Development Models

 met for functionality, cost and delivery.

-The waterfall Model is where the developers follow these phases:
+The waterfall Model is the traditional software development life cycle.
+This is where the developers

 - Requirements analysis